protegeproject/webprotege-deploy/README.md

 #### 2. Configure Local Host Resolution

-WebProtégé requires a custom local domain for proper operation.
+WebProtege requires a custom local domain for proper operation.
 You'll need to modify your system's hosts file to redirect the custom domain to your local machine.

 **Location of hosts file:**
 - **Linux/macOS:** `/etc/hosts`